OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 .. _vcenter_opennebula_managed:

-If you modify a VM template and you edit a disk or nic that was found by OpenNebula when the template was imported, please consider the following:
+If you modify a VM template and you edit a disk or NIC that was found by OpenNebula when the template was imported, please consider the following:

-    * Disks and nics that were discovered in a vCenter template have a special attribute called OPENNEBULA_MANAGED set to NO.
+    * Disks and NICs that were discovered in a vCenter template have a special attribute called OPENNEBULA_MANAGED set to NO.
-    * The OPENNEBULA_MANAGED=NO should only be present in DISK and NIC elements that exist in your vCenter template as OpenNebula doesnt't apply the same actions that those applied to disks and nics that are not part of your vCenter template.
+    * The OPENNEBULA_MANAGED=NO should only be present in disk and NIC elements that exist in your vCenter template as OpenNebula doesn't apply the same actions as those applied to disks and NICs that are not part of your vCenter template.
-    * If you edit a DISK or NIC element in your VM template which has OPENNEBULA_MANAGED set to NO and you change the image or virtual network associated to a new resource that is not part of the vCenter template please don't forget to remove the OPENNEBULA_MANAGED attribute in the DISK or NIC section of the VM template either using the Advanced view in Sunstone or from the CLI with the onetemplate update command.
+    * If you edit a disk or NIC element in your VM template which has OPENNEBULA_MANAGED set to NO, and you change the image or virtual network associated with a new resource that is not part of the vCenter template, please don't forget to remove the OPENNEBULA_MANAGED attribute in the disk or NIC section of the VM template by either using the Advanced view in Sunstone or from the CLI with the onetemplate update command.

-Before using your OpenNebula cloud you may want to read about the :ref:`vCenter specifics <vcenter_specifics>`.
+Before using your OpenNebula cloud, you may want to read about the :ref:`vCenter specifics <vcenter_specifics>`.

 .. _vcenter_import_wild_vms:

 Importing running Virtual Machines
 --------------------------------------------------------------------------------

 Once a vCenter cluster is monitored, OpenNebula will display any existing VM as Wild.
-These VMs can be imported and managed through OpenNebula once the host has been successfully acquired.
+These VMs can be imported and managed through OpenNebula once the Host has been successfully acquired.

 *Requirements*

-* **Before** you import a Wild VM you must have imported the datastores where the VM's hard disk files are located as it was explained before.
+* **Before** you import a Wild VM you must have imported the datastores where the VM's hard disk files are located, as was explained before.
 OpenNebula requires the datastores to exist before the image that represents an existing virtual hard disk is created.
 * Running VM cannot have snapshots.
 Please remove them before importing.

-In the command line we can list wild VMs with the one host show command:
+In the command line we can list wild VMs with the one Host show command:

 .. prompt:: text $ auto